GiulioRomualdi/cooperative_transport/README.md

 roslaunch cooperative_transport sim_multiple_robots.launch
 ```

-These launch files start gazebo, the main controller (for each simulated robot) and a node that simulates the ir light bumper sensors of the irobot using the Hoyouko laser range finder data provided by gazebo.
+These launch files start gazebo, the main controller (for each simulated robot) and a node that simulates the ir light bumper sensors of the irobot using the Hokuyo laser range finder data provided by gazebo.

 The ir readings are available in the topics /ir_bumper_x where x identifies the robot.